-Port City of Marseille
+#18 Port City of Marseille

-As the second largest city in France, Marseille is a busy working port city which was first founded by the Romans some two millennia ago.
+As the second largest city in France, the settlement of Marseille is a busy working port city which was first founded by the Romans some two millennia ago.
 Today, Marseille is a must-visit city on any trip to Provence and highlights of the destination include Notre Dame de la Garde (a hill-top basilica with incredible panoramic views) and the old port of Marseille (which still functions as a fishing harbour to this day).

-Lavender Fields of Provence
+#19 The Lavender Fields of Provence

 The unmistakable sweet scent of lavender can be found in abundance should you opt to visit the lavender fields of Provence in the early summer months.
-Best seen at sunrise or sunset so as to make the most of the purple hues against a golden sky, some of the best places to see lavender in Provence include l’Abbey Senaque, as well as various destinations in Sault.
+Best seen at sunrise or sunset so as to make the most of the purple hues against a golden sky, some of the best places to see lavender in Provence include l’Abbey Senanque, as well as various destinations in Sault.

-Underrated City of Metz
+#20 Underrated City of Metz

 Of all the beautiful places to visit in France contained within this article, the Grand-Est city of Metz is probably the least expected.
 However, should you opt to visit this vastly underrated French city, you can expect to find plenty of culture to discover.